Susan Elizabeth Gagliardi

 “Seeing the Unseen: Arts of Power Associations on the Senufo-Mande Cultural ‘Frontier’,” in progress.

-Mapping Senufo, in progress with support from the Emory Center for Digital Scholarship.
+Mapping Senufo, collaborative, born-digital publication initiated with support from the Emory Center for Digital Scholarship, in progress.